rafeltaye/Project/project_idea.md

   * The data is provided in CSV format

-**Why did you choose this topic?**: I chose topic because I wanted to work with health related data set that presents a multiple challenges for me to apply most of the topics covered in the course.
+**Why did you choose this topic?**: I chose this topic because I wanted to work with health related data set that presents a multiple challenges for me to apply most of the topics covered in the course.
 The question is defined and narrow enough that is not too challenging and broad enough to allow some personal research.
-The data provided also has good attributes.
+The data provided also has multiole good attributes to work with.